Show Your Work

 In the 16th and 17th century Europe, it was fashionable to have a wonder chamber or a cabinet of curiosities, that is a room filled with rare and remarkable objects subjective to them.

 Similarly, we can even have our cabinet of curiosities.
 It can be our favorite books, movies, novels, music, artists, places we have been, places we want to be, and people we met.
-This will feed you to write about the things you care about.
+This will encourage you to write about the things you care about.

 Most people see that reading and writing as the opposite ends of the same spectrum but your reading feeds your writing.